 Do I really need software to manage my inventory?

 Inventory management software is key to effectively running a modern retail business.
 Square’s inventory management software connects with your point of sale, so your stock levels are automatically adjusted every time you make a sale.
-Receive daily stock alert emails so you always know which items are low or out of stock and can order more in time.
+Receive daily stock alert emails so you always know which items are low or out of stock and can prepare a purchase order for more stock in time.

 Isn’t inventory management software expensive?